ankushdhojkarki/ankushdhojkarki/README.md

 - Working with lists, tuples, dictionaries, and file handling
 - Using Git and GitHub to manage and publish code
 - Creating beginner terminal apps to apply what I learn
-- Analyzing and visualizing data using Pandas, NumPy, Seaborn, and Jupyter notebooks

 ---